Lyon Cintrage SEIGNOBOS

 • Bending without welding

-• 1 mm concentricity / coaxiality requirement met in curved zones
+• Concentricity / 1 mm coaxiality requirement met in the bent areas

 • Ovalization less than 8% on inner tube Ø33.4 and outer tube Ø60.3